 If you are looking to build up your savings (which is what you should be doing when you first start working), the OCBC 360 Account rewards you for doing so.

 According to OCBC, about 70% of their existing OCBC 360 Account users are saving and increasing their account balance by $500 or more each month.
 So it seems like the majority of account holders would benefit from this.

 # 3 Those Who Have Bought Wealth Products From OCBC

-If you have bought an investment or insurance product from OCBC, there will be a natural advantage to use the OCBC 360 Account, since you will automatically earn bonus interest from Wealth.
+If you have bought an investment or insurance product from OCBC, there will be a natural advantage to use the OCBC 360 Account, since you will automatically earn bonus interest from Invest and Insure.

 The OCBC 360 Account: A Useful Tool For Young Working Adults

 To sum it up, receiving your monthly salary through GIRO, saving more each month, buying insurance and investing in our future are things that most working adults will already be doing each month once they start work.

 The idea here is that by consolidating all these activities on an OCBC 360 Account, you can earn higher interest on your savings.